samarabbas/temporal-documentation-legacy/docs/04_glossary.md

 ### Task Token
 A unique correlation ID for a Temporal activity.
-Activity completion calls take either task token or DomainName, WorkflowID, ActivityID arguments.
+Activity completion calls take either task token or Namespace, WorkflowID, ActivityID arguments.

 ### Worker
 Also known as a *worker service*.
 A service that hosts the workflow and